halfflat/arblang-draft/outline/arblang-proposal.md

 > _type-assertion_ ::= `:` _type-expr_

-If the type of an expression bound to an identifier is neither the same as nor a supertype of the type in the assertion, then the binding is ill-formed.
+If the type of an expression bound to an identifier is neither the same as nor a subtype of the type in the assertion, then the binding is ill-formed.
 Sub- and supertypes constitute a relation between record types, described below.

 Examples of type assertions: